Things The Insurance Company Does Not Want You To KnowClick for a Free Consultation

 Sadly, all too often, the damage has been done to the case by the failure of the victim to hire an attorney early on in the process.
 Here is how to deal with State Farm after an accident.

 The general rule is the more serious your injury the more likely you are to need an attorney to obtain fair value from an insurance company.
 The earlier you retain a Houston injury attorney the better chance you have for a full and fair settlement.

 2. YOU DON’T HAVE TO GIVE A RECORDED STATEMENT

-Many adjusters will tell an innocent victim that they must make a statement or the adjuster will not be able to pay compensation on the claim.
+Many adjusters call and tell an innocent victim that they must make a statement or the adjuster will not be able to pay compensation on the claim.
+Here is what to tell the adjuster when they call.
 Usually, this is at this stage of the property damage claim and the accident victim feels pressure to give a recorded statement.

 There are some cases where you may be obligated to give a statement such as when you are dealing with your own insurance company.
-Even then, prior to giving a statement to your own insurance company, you should take advantage of a consultation with a auto accident attorney.
+Even then, prior to giving a statement to your own insurance company, you should take advantage of a consultation with an auto accident attorney.

 With a third-party insurance company, you are never obligated to give a statement.
-The easy way out is just say no and then call the best car accident lawyer near me.
+The easy way out is just to say no and then call the best car accident lawyer near me.

 3. IF YOU DO GIVE A STATEMENT IT WILL BE USED AGAINST YOU